SoftUni-Internal/interactive-content/EN/06-Forms/01-Directives.md

 Only one component can be instantiated for a given element in a template.

-A component must belong to a **NgModule** in order for it to be available to another component or application.
+A component must belong to a **NgModule** for it to be available to another component or application.

 **Attribute Directives**